Rockets vs. Heat odds, prediction, spread, time: 2026 NBA picks for Saturday, Feb. 28 from proven model

 The Houston Rockets look to win their fourth game in a row when they battle the Miami Heat in a key NBA matchup on Saturday.
 Houston is coming off a 113-108 win at Orlando on Thursday, while Miami dropped a 124-117 decision at Philadelphia that same night.
 The Rockets (37-21), who are second in the Southwest Division, are 17-14 on the road this season.
 The Heat (31-29), who are second in the Southeast Division, are 17-11 on their home floor.
 Jabari Smith (ankle) is out for Houston, while Miami will be without Nikola Jovic (back) and Norman Powell (groin).

 Tipoff from Kaseya Center in Miami is set for 3:30 p.m.
 ET.
-The Heat lead the all-time series 42-34, including wins in nine of the last 10 meetings.
-The Rockets are 3.5-point favorites in the latest Rockets vs. Heat odds from DraftKings Sportsbook, while the over/under for total points scored is 225.5.
+Houston is a 1.5-point favorite in the latest Rockets vs. Heat odds from DraftKings Sportsbook, while the over/under for total points scored is 226.5.
 Before making any Heat vs. Rockets picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: